 Sharon Wong is an Assistant Director of Patents with Intel Corporation, where she oversees the international portfolio as well as wireless technology area.
 Prior to joining Intel, Sharon was in private practice at Irell and Manella LLP and Robbins, Berliner and Carson LLP, where she handled patent prosecution, litigation, licensing and other transactional matters.
 Before transitioning to law, Sharon was a satellite design engineer at TRW Space and Communications.
 She received her BS Electrical Engineering from UCLA and JD from Loyola Law School.

-Tracey Lesetar-Smith, Bellator’s Vice President of Business and Legal Affairs, has played an integral role in Bellator’s emergence as one of the world’s fastest-growing sports organizations, broadcast in 145 countries throughout the world, including on Paramount Network and DAZN in the United States.
-Lesetar-Smith oversees and serves as the primary business and legal affairs executive for Bellator MMA, Bellator Kickboxing, and other sports programming and events, including fighter and talent contracts, in-show sponsorships, production, venues, negotiations, litigation, immigration, intellectual property/licensing, digital and social media content, regulatory/boxing commission matters, and global distribution.
-She was the first woman to ever serve as General Counsel for an MMA promoter in the history of the sport, and continues to be among its very highest-ranking female executives.
-Lesetar-Smith is a graduate of The George Washington University Law School and received her B.A. from Duke University.
+Tracey Lesetar-Smith was named General Counsel and Senior Vice President of NASCAR in September of 2019.
+In that role, she oversees all legal and public affairs operations for the company, including its three national competition series and international operations.
+Prior to NASCAR, Lesetar-Smith was General Counsel and Vice President of Business and Legal Affairs for Bellator MMA, a Viacom property.
+She played an integral role in Bellator’s emergence as one of the world’s fastest-growing sports organizations, broadcast in 145 countries throughout the world, including on Paramount Network and DAZN in the United States.
+She served as the primary business and legal affairs executive for Bellator MMA, Bellator Kickboxing, and other Viacom combat sports programming and events, including oversight over all fighter and talent contracts, in-show sponsorships, production, venues, negotiations, litigation, immigration, intellectual property/licensing, digital and social media content, regulatory/boxing commission matters, and global distribution.
+Lesetar-Smith was the first and only woman to ever serve as General Counsel for an MMA promoter in the history of the sport.
+She is a graduate of The George Washington University Law School and received her B.A. from Duke University.

 Nancy focuses her practice on labor and employment law counseling and litigation with an emphasis on problem prevention.